 – Researches have found that children with lower Omega 6’s in their diets perform significantly better with regards executive function.
 Another study by Berlin’s Charité Hospital found a 26% increase in the executive function of subjects, increased grey matter volume and “superior white matter integrity”.
 Just with a daily Omega 3 supplement.

-(For a bit of context on executive function, it’s the capacity to pay attention, plan and organise, regulate emotions, stay focused and
+(For a bit of context on executive function, it’s the capacity to pay attention, plan and organise, regulate emotions, stay focused and self monitoring.
+ADHD for example is a disorder commonly referred to as a problem with executive function.)

 – The last study I’ll refer to, (just in case you had any doubts) takes place in Melbourne University.
 Again, just a daily dose of fish oil was given to people in their teens and early twenties with a history of psychotic symptoms.
 Over three months, they noted a DECREASE of psychotic episodes, but even more impressive was that when doctors assessed the patients seven years later– the found only 10% converted to full on psychotic disorders.
 As opposed to the 40% placebo group.
 A four fold risk reduction!
 Layered onto this, they were higher functioning and needed less medication to manage their symptoms.